The circle above indicates where we discuss in this chapter.

 Additional stories to share just for a fun

 Another reason why many ships were wrecked was that those ships were looking for gold.
 When Marco Polo traveled to China, he heard from Chinese people that there was a small island country further to the east.
-This country was wealthy, and the emperors’ palace was made of gold and silver.
+The land was wealthy, and the emperors’ palace was made of gold and silver.
 After Marco Polo went back to Italy, he wrote a book (in late 1300) about his journey and published it.
-In his book, he mentioned what he heard in China about the island country, Japan, even though he never visited Japan himself.
+In his book, he mentioned what he heard in China about the island country, Japan.
+He had never visited Japan himself.
 The book was widely read in many countries in Europe.
 When traveling to the East became possible for Europeans, they came to Japan to find gold.

 Yes, Japan produced a large amount of gold.
 But for the Europeans, it was too late.
 By then, most of the gold was mined by the Fujiwara family in the Oh-shu area (奥州 Northern part of Japan).
 The area includes today’s Aomori, Akita, Fukushima, and Miyagi prefectures, where the big Tsunami hit a few years back.
 Toyotomi Hideyoshi also owned many gold mines but already mined as much as possible with the skills they had then.
 Japan used to have many gold and silver mines all over the country.
 Those mines were already exhausted, and only a few were left for mining today.